Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/InstallerVideo.md

  - Click on the Help menu
  - Select the item "About Adobe Acrobat Pro DC"

-Take note of the heading specifically stating "dobe Acrobat Pro DC"
+Take note of the heading specifically stating "Adobe Acrobat Pro DC"

 #### Snippet 4 - END
 ####